techzinefair/techzinefair.github.io/_posts/2018-12-17-in-conversation-with-dctp.md

 ---
 layout: post
-title:  "The Detroit Community Tech Project on autonomous communities, the confluence of organizing, technology and the liberation of data bodies"
+title:  "The Detroit Community Technology Project on autonomous communities, the confluence of organizing, technology and the liberation of data bodies"
 date:   2018-12-05 17:27:00 -0500
 thumbnail: /assets/images/blog/dctp1.png
 author: "Neta Bomani"